 For example, if you identify "Optometrist", you would learn of other "Related Occupations".
 These include: chiropractors, dentists, physicians, psychologists, and veterinarians.
 These "related" jobs might be good alternatives for you.
 You will likely want to learn more about them.

-If you are choosing a college major, combine taking the Career Key test and exploring our e-book, Match Up!
+If you are choosing a college major, taking the Career Key test will also identify college majors and training programs that match your personality.
+A complete list of college majors and training programs in the U.S. and Canada is found in our e-book, Match Up!
 Your Personality to College Majors.
 You will find many interesting college majors – good possibilities to explore further.

 Ask them for suggestions.
 Go beyond your immediate friends.
 Brainstorm.
 Be imaginative, "Who might have some good ideas?"